alexcormier/setwp/README.md

 ~~~

 ## Limitations
 When setting wallpaper to a directory, spaces and desktops are not synced.
-Having them in sync is outside the scope of this project, as setwp changes wallpaper settings for all spaces and the OS changes the actual wallpaper.
+Having them in sync is outside the scope of this project, as setwp changes wallpaper settings for all spaces and lets the OS change the actual wallpaper.

 ## Todo
 - [x] Option to set picture position (fill, fit, stretch, center, tile)